junegdcd/enso_internship/README.md

 - read article science
 - download data from spirit
+- Compare Aviso RSSH with CTL RSSH (time series : cor, rms-dif, std-of each) : either download data from spirit, either work with windows.
+Mean on boxes ?
+- get familiar with timmenoleap series (?)

 ### 0325 Tue

 - ~~practice with hovmoeller plot~~ (finish colorbar)
-- Compare Aviso RSSH with CTL RSSH (time series : cor, rms-dif, std-of each) : either download data from spirit, either work with windows (help from yyan)

 - Work on Aviso maps : plot RSSH in N3
   -  cor, rms-dif, std-of each, skewness
   -  idem in N4